Google Photos Backup Delete Photos after Backup

 If you want to backup Google Drive photos, you can rely on an online application - MultCloud to Sync import photos from Google Drive to other cloud services like Dropbox and OneDrive.

+Apart from the above solutions and advice, you can also try to download and upload photos manually, install the latest version of Backup and Sync (namely the Google Drive for the Desktop).
 There are other software which can help you backup photos to Google Drive or Google Photos and sync photos from Google cloud to local.
 One of them is what mentioned above MultCloud.
 Yes, besides backup files from one cloud drive directly to another, it can also help you with upload and download.
-Moreover, if you decided to switch from Google Drive to other cloud storage, you can also make use of MultCloud to migrate files already in Google Drive to the drive you are going to use.
+Moreover, if you decided to switch from Google Drive to other cloud storage, you can also make use of MultCloud to migrate or sync data between clouds.